Social services and homelessness in Columbus, Ohio: Shelters

 Homeless shelters include the YWCA Family Center, Faith Mission's Emergency Shelter for Men, Rebecca's Place Women's Homeless Shelter, the Open Shelter, Friends of the Homeless Men's Shelter, Haven of Hope House, and Huckleberry House Emergency Overnight Shelter.
 The YMCA of Central Ohio also provides shelter to the homeless and those at risk of homelessness.
-The organization maintains three shelters: the Downtown YMCA, Franklin Station, and the Van Buren Center.
+The organization maintains two shelters: Franklin Station and the Van Buren Center.
 In March 2020, amid the COVID-19 pandemic, the Community Shelter Board and YMCA together created a new homeless shelter for those who have symptoms or test positive for COVID-19.
 The shelter, known as the Shelter for Isolation and Quarantine, is in a North Side hotel.
 At its peak, the shelter housed 39 people.

 Columbus is one of only about six places in the United States that guarantee a right to shelter for families.
 The list also includes New York City, the state of Massachusetts, and Washington, D.C. (though only during hypothermic or hyperthermic conditions).